edickie/ciftify/docs/01_installation.md

 docker run -ti --rm \
     -v filepath/to/data/dir:/data:ro \
     -v filepath/to/output/dir:/out \
-    tigrlab/fmriprep_ciftify:1.1.2-2.1.0 \
+    tigrlab/fmriprep_ciftify:1.1.8-2.1.1 \
-    /data /out/out \
+    /data /out/out participant
-    participant
 ```

 Note for all version codes take the form [fmriprep version]-[ciftify version]

-So version code 1.1.2-2.1.0 is version 1.1.2 of fmriprep with version 2.1.0 of the ciftify code.
+So version code 1.1.8-2.1.1 is version 1.1.8 of fmriprep with version 2.1.1 of the ciftify code.

-### Singularity Container
+## Docker to Singularity Container

 For security reasons, many HPCs (e.g., SciNet) do not allow Docker containers, but do allow Singularity containers.